Columbus Workers’ Compensation Lawyer

 If you do not achieve satisfactory results through the appeal process, you can take your case to court.
 Our experienced workers’ compensation lawyers can represent you at any stage during this process, beginning with the initial report of injury, to help ensure you are treated fairly.

-NST Law has been championing the cause of the injured since 1990.
+NST Law has been advocating for the injured since 1990.
 Since that time, we have stayed true to our desire to make a difference in the lives of our clients during their time of greatest need.
 Our dedication to our clients is exemplified in our six pillars:

 - Compassionate care